Version 3: Applicable from: 6 January 2022

 We may also use selected pseudonymised quotes from your survey responses to promote our research findings.

 CLS, or the organisations that we work with may transfer your personal data outside of the UK and Europe.
 Some countries outside of Europe have different data protection rules and may not protect personal data to the same standard.
-In this case, we have agreements in place to protect your information in accordance with our legal obligations.
+In this case, we are required to have agreements in place to protect your information in accordance with our legal obligations.

 If we share information with other organisations, we will put safeguards in place to ensure that your information is secure.